 Why No Cure for Celiac Disease?

-Celiac Disease Has Been Marginalized
+(1) Celiac Disease Has Been Marginalized

-As a result, the Celiac Disease Foundation says that over the last several decades, celiac disease researchers have been “denied the adequate resources needed to understand the basic biochemistry of the disease, must less cure it.”
+As a result, the Celiac Disease Foundation says that over the last several decades, celiac disease researchers have been “denied the adequate resources needed to understand the basic biochemistry of the disease, much less cure it.”

-Lack of Funding
+(2) Lack of Funding

 A proof point came in Q4 of 2017 when a team of researchers questioned how the National Institutes of Health makes spending decisions for gastrointestinal research.
 Their findings were published in Gastroenterology and discussed in detail in Reuters.

-The National Institutes of Health is an agency of the U.S. Department of Health and Human Services, and decides how Federal (public money) is spent on health and medical research.
+The National Institutes of Health is an agency of the U.S. Department of Health and Human Services, and decides how federal (public money) is spent on health and medical research.